ellenhp/tantivy-uffd/README.md

 ### License

-Dual MIT/Apache 2.0.
+Dual MIT/Apache 2.0, at your option.
 This crate contains some code from tantivy, namely `query_len.rs`.
-Copyright notices, the authors file and original license have been preserved.
+Copyright notices, the authors file and original MIT license have been preserved.